JCarballada/CreatingTimeCourse/Get-Help/gethelp.md

 Get-Help Get-Process -Full
 ````

-- Online Help

-To view the most up-to-date help content in your web browser, use the `-Online` parameter:
+- Online Help: To view the most up-to-date help content in your web browser, use the `-Online` parameter:
 ```` powershell
 Get-Help Get-Process -Online
 ````

-- Examples

-To see examples of how to use a cmdlet, use the `-Examples` parameter:
+- Examples: To see examples of how to use a cmdlet, use the `-Examples` parameter:

 ```` powershell
 Get-Help Get-Process -Examples